DBProductions/apirequests/README.md

 ## How to define rules

 A rule take basically a `uri` to run, a `method` is optinal, GET is the default value.
-To send headers define them as `headers` object and define a `form` object inside of the rule to send data.
+To send headers define them as `headers` object and define a `form` object inside of the rule to send data when needed.
 To test the response, define inside of the rule a response object.
 The response object can have a `statuscode`, `data` and a `headers` object, this object can check `contenttype`, `contentlength`, `cachecontrol` and `server`.

 Some examples how to define rules.